Azriel-Ehrlich/dotNet5784_2539_0644/README.md

 ## hi I'm the first partner

-and I'm the second partner. *Cowabunga!*
+and I'm the second partner.